 And according to the US government, al Qaeda's Iran-based network relies on Kuwait-based donors and facilitators, who support the Al Nusrah Front and other parts of al Qaeda's operations.
 This provides even more reasons for Kuwaiti authorities to keep close tabs on al Fadhli's movements.

 Connected to high-profile terrorist plots against Western interests

-If al Fadhli is indeed inside Syria and training recruits to attack the West, then this is a significant cause for concern among counterterrorism authorities.
+Al Fadhli's presence inside Syria, where he is training recruits to attack the West, is a significant cause for concern among counterterrorism authorities.

 Al Fadhli was first designated as a terrorist by the US Treasury Department in 2005.
 Treasury noted at the time that his dossier was extensive.